jlgerber/cpp_happy_fun_time/session_03/session3.md

 }
 ```

-So, lets talk about this.
+So, let's talk about this.
 There are a couple of interesting things going on here.
 First, we have something called the *member initializer list*. it appears after the parens and before the brackets.
 It starts with a colon.
 See it?

 ```
 somefunction() : <intializier list> {}